azarrias/azarrias.github.io/_posts/2015-09-15-solar-system.md

 It is possible to play with a WebGL build of this project [here](/assets/webgl/solar-system).

-You can click on any planet for the camera to follow its trajectory.
+You can click on any planet, on the main scene or on the minimap, for the camera to follow its trajectory.